markmead/hyperui/data/posts/custom-gradients-with-tailwindcss-jit.md

 ---
 title: Custom Gradients with JIT in Tailwind CSS (No Custom CSS)
 slug: custom-gradients-with-tailwindcss-jit
-description: Tailwind CSS v3 meant JIT become the standard, learn how to use JIT to create custom gradients in Tailwind CSS without any custom CSS.
 date: 07/03/2022
 emoji: 🎨
+seo:
+  title: How to Create Custom Gradients in Tailwind CSS with JIT
+  description: Tailwind CSS v3 meant JIT become the standard, learn how to use JIT to create custom gradients in Tailwind CSS without any custom CSS.
 ---

 ## What is JIT?